rvl-lab-utoronto/llm_rl_for_manipulation/archival/vector-trl-reference/README.md

+# Note

+Why is this here? it's just for reference nothing here should get directly uesd

 # Vector TRL Examples

 This repository currently a reference implementstion of GPRO for use on the Vector Cluster.
 We will explore extending it to other examples of other LLM RL algorithms in the future.